cvs-health/testaro/README.md

 Testaro is a collection of web accessibility testing tools.

-The purpose of Testaro is to provide programmatic access to accessibility tests defined by several tools.
+The purposes of Testaro are to:
+- provide programmatic access to accessibility tests defined by several tools
+- facilitate the integration of the reports of the tools into a unified report

-Testaro aims to increase the efficiency of multi-tool integration for accessibility testing.
-The need for multi-tool integration, and its costs, are analyzed in [Accessibility Metatesting: Comparing Nine Testing Tools](https://arxiv.org/abs/2304.07591).
+The need for multi-tool integration, and its costs, are discussed in [Accessibility Metatesting: Comparing Nine Testing Tools](https://arxiv.org/abs/2304.07591).

 Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.